James S. Alesi: Position on same-sex marriage

 In 2009, Alesi voted 'no' on same-sex marriage legislation despite being considered the Republican most likely to support the legislation.
 He is seen on video from the New York Senate floor casting his no vote with his head in his hands, and later admitted that he struggled with his decision to vote against the legislation.

 In 2011, Alesi became the first Republican to announce his support for a new same-sex marriage bill.
 On June 24, 2011, Alesi was one of four Republicans to vote in favor of the Marriage Equality Act, stating: "I swore with my hand on the Bible to uphold the Constitution ...
 I didn't swear with my hand on the Constitution to uphold the Bible".

 On May 9, 2012, Alesi announced that he would not run for re-election to the State Senate.
 Alesi stated that many factors, including the welfare of the Republican Party, led to his decision.
 Sen. Alesi indicated that Senate Majority Leader Dean Skelos had been supportive of his re-election.
 Prior to Sen. Alesi's announcement, Republican Assemblyman Sean Hanna had expressed interest in running a primary challenge against Sen. Alesi.
 On the same day that Sen. Alesi announced his decision not to run for re-election, the New York Daily News reported the following:

-Sen. James Alesi (R-Rochester) told theNew York Daily News Wednesday night that he believes his vote in favor of the landmark gay marriage legislation would have severely hampered his chances in a GOP primary this year.
+Sen. James Alesi (R-Rochester) told the New York Daily News Wednesday night that he believes his vote in favor of the landmark gay marriage legislation would have severely hampered his chances in a GOP primary this year.
 He said the vote — which passed 33-29 due to the GOP defectors — cost him the support of the leadership of the local Republican and Conservative parties.
 They are now backing his primary opponent ...
 Believing that his political brand was weakened by the gay marriage vote, Alesi said he decided to step aside out of fear that a bruising primary would eventually cost the GOP his seat — and with it potentially the party's razor-thin Senate majority.
 His political future was also clouded, however, when he sued a couple after he broke his leg while breaking into their home, which was under construction.
 He wound up dropping the suit, but the political exposure from an incident in which he was trespassing was anything but favorable.

 Post-Senate career

-In 2013, Gov. Andrew Cuomo appointed Alesi to a $90,000-per-year post on the Unemployment Insurance Appeal Board.
+In 2013, Governor Andrew Cuomo appointed Alesi to a $90,000-per-year post on the Unemployment Insurance Appeal Board.

 On June 19, 2017, the Daily News reported that Gov. Cuomo was "set to nominate to the state Public Service Commission that oversees New York's utilities a former state Republican senator who helped him pass gay marriage into law into 2011."
 The Daily News identified Alesi as the potential nominee.
 Alesi was confirmed by the Senate shortly thereafter.
 The Public Service Commission post paid $109,800 per year.